Ear Health Central Otago Responds to Growing Need for Ear Care Services

 The leading ear care provider, which also operates in Wānaka and Queenstown, will open its purpose-built facility at 86 Centennial Avenue on Thursday, November 5.

-The Alexandra clinic will be the first clinic to operate three days a week – opening Tuesdays, Wednesdays and Thursdays – while the other clinics run once a week at the moment.
+The Alexandra clinic will be the first to operate three days a week – opening Tuesdays, Wednesdays and Thursdays – while the other clinics run once a week.

-Wānaka-based Ear Health Central Otago owner and registered nurse Shelley Simon and her colleague Karen Tippet, a registered nurse, travel around the region every week to see patients.
+Wānaka-based Ear Health Central Otago owner and registered nurse Shelley Simon and her colleague Karen Tippet, a registered nurse, travel around the region weekly to see patients.

 “Our new Alexandra clinic allows for more appointment availability, less wait time and possible same-day appointments for patients in Alexandra, Cromwell, Ranfurly and the wider Maniototo region,” Shelley says.